-Actual performance vs. compensation paid for 2014.
-For 2014, the Company achieved revenue of \$692.5 million (excluding certain adjustments), which is equal to 103.7% of target, and Adjusted EBITDA of \$228.0 million (excluding certain adjustments), which is equal to 111.0% of target, resulting in performance payout percentages equal to 135.2% for the revenue component of the target bonus and the maximum 150.0% for the Adjusted EBITDA component of the target bonus.
+Actual performance vs. compensation paid for 2015.
+For 2015, the Company achieved revenue of \$778.2 million, which is equal to 101.0% of target, and Adjusted EBITDA of \$265.0 million (excluding certain adjustments), which is equal to 104.4% of target, resulting in performance payout percentages equal to 109.3% for the revenue component of the target bonus and 131.0% for the Adjusted EBITDA component of the target bonus.
 Accordingly, the named executive officers achieved incentive bonuses equal to the following percentages of their base salaries:

-Name Revenue Performance Payout (%) Adjusted EBITDA Performance Payout (%) 2014 Bonus as Percentage of Target Bonus (%) 2014 Bonus as Percentage of Base Salary(\$) 2014 Bonus (\$) Brent D. Richardson 135.2% 150.0% 143.4% 35.8% \$ 35,838 Brian E. Mueller(1) 135.2% 150.0% 143.4% 143.4% \$920,307 Dr. W. Stan Meyer (1) 135.2% 150.0% 143.4% 107.5% \$403,172 Daniel E. Bachus(1) 135.2% 150.0% 143.4% 107.5% \$403,172 Joseph N. Mildenhall(1) 135.2% 150.0% 143.4% 71.7% \$230,077 Brian M. Roberts 135.2% 150.0% 143.4% 65.2% \$179,367
+Name Revenue Performance Payout (%) Adjusted EBITDA Performance Payout (%) 2015 Bonus as Percentage of Target Bonus (%) 2015 Bonus as Percentage of Base Salary(\$) 2015 Bonus (\$) Brian E. Mueller (1) 109.3% 131.0% 120.2% 120.2% \$771,363 Dr. W. Stan Meyer (1) 109.3% 131.0% 120.2% 90.1% \$337,922 Daniel E. Bachus (1) 109.3% 131.0% 120.2% 90.1% \$337,922 Joseph N. Mildenhall (1) 109.3% 131.0% 120.2% 60.1% \$192,841 Brian M. Roberts 109.3% 131.0% 120.2% 54.6% \$150,188

 (1) The Compensation Committee's historical practice has been to analyze named executive officer base salaries during the first half of the fiscal year and make adjustments, if any, with effect from July 1 of such year.
-Accordingly, the actual bonus paid as a percentage of fiscal year end base salary may be slightly lower than the bonus percentage listed above, reflecting the fact that a portion of the bonus calculation was based on a lower base salary in effect during the first half of the year.
-In 2014, the named executive officers received base salary increases effective April 1, 2014.
+Accordingly, the actual bonus paid as a percentage of fiscal year end base salary may be slightly lower than implied by the bonus percentage listed above, reflecting the fact that there were 27 pay periods in 2015.

-2014 individual goals.
-The individual performance goals applicable to the named executive officers in 2014 focused on each executive's achievement of one or more objectives that related to their specific duties and responsibilities on behalf of the Company.
-For Dr. Meyer, Mr. Bachus, Mr. Mildenhall, and Mr. Roberts one individual performance goal was to manage their individual departments within budget.
-Mr. Richardson's individual performance goals included providing insight and direction to the senior management team regarding key corporate objectives.
+2015 individual goals.
+The individual performance goals applicable to the named executive officers in 2015 focused on each executive's achievement of one or more objectives that related to their specific duties and responsibilities on behalf of the Company, For Dr. Meyer, Mr. Bachus, Mr. Mildenhall, and Mr. Roberts, one individual performance goal was to manage their individual departments within budget.
 The individual performance goals for Mr. Mueller, Dr. Meyer, and Mr. Bachus included continuing to work on initiatives to increase the percentage of students studying in high retention rate programs, expanding public good projects in our surrounding neighborhoods and developing campus infrastructure.
-The individual performance goals for Mr. Mueller and Mr. Bachus also included participation in a specified number of investor conferences and/or investor meetings, while Dr. Meyer's individual performance goals included demonstrating leadership over key functional areas such as facilities, security and the athletics department.
+The individual performance goals for Mr. Mueller, Dr. Meyer and Mr. Bachus also included participation in a specified number of investor conferences and/or investor meetings.
+Dr. Meyer's individual performance goals included demonstrating leadership over key functional areas such as facilities, security and the athletics department.
 Mr. Bachus' individual performance goals included managing the financial and reporting functions to ensure that no material weaknesses occurred within the Company's financial reporting structure.
 Mr. Mildenhall's individual performance goals included improving and building additional software engineering capabilities to address key needs in student scheduling, demonstration of improvement in application availability, managing the learning management system and overseeing the relationship with CampusVue to ensure continued improvement are made to the product to eliminate manual processes.
-Mr. Roberts individual performance goals included compliance with regulatory and Securities and Exchange Commission rules and regulations and timely resolution to litigation matters.
-Based on each individual named executive officer's achievement or substantial achievement of their individual performance goals, and in light of the superior financial performance achieved by the Company in 2014, the Compensation Committee determined that cash bonuses under the Annual Cash Incentive Plan should be paid out at the maximum level achieved as a result of the achievement of the company-wide financial goals, and that no reductions were otherwise merited.
+Mr. Roberts individual performance goals included Company compliance with regulatory and Securities and Exchange Commission rules and regulations and timely resolution to litigation matters.
+Based on each individual named executive officer's achievement or substantial achievement of their individual performance goals, and in light of the superior financial performance achieved by the Company in 2015, the Compensation Committee determined that cash bonuses under the Annual Cash Incentive Plan should be paid out at the maximum level achieved as a result of the achievement of the company-wide financial goals, and that no reductions were otherwise merited.